As one of Switzerland’s most popular tourist attractions, a visit to Jungfraujoch is high on the list of many visitors’ sightseeing activities.

 None of the trains operating from Interlaken to Jungfraujoch have snack bars and the Jungfraubahn from Kleine Scheidegg to Jungfraujoch does not have toilets on board.

 All trains operating on the Jungfraujoch line are wheelchair accessible.
 If you or a companion are in a wheelchair, you should advise staff at the station from which you depart so that someone is waiting to assist you to change trains at Kleine Scheidegg.

-An alternative means of reaching Jungfraujoch from Grindelwald is soon to become a reality.
+An alternative means of reaching Jungfraujoch from Grindelwald is now available.

 Passengers who travel from Grindelwald – Jungfraujoch via the cableway will reach Top of Europe 47 minutes faster than those who travel the entire journey by train.